Spring/Summer 2021 campus access and safety planning

-Saskatchewan Polytechnic, in alignment with all Saskatchewan post-secondary institutions, will be providing its programs via a two-pronged approach to education delivery this fall.
+Saskatchewan Polytechnic, in alignment with all Saskatchewan post-secondary institutions, will be providing its programs via a two-pronged approach to education delivery this spring and summer.

 Sask Polytech is taking precautions to support student and employee safety while on campus.
 The health, safety and security of students and employees is of utmost importance for Saskatchewan Polytechnic.

-All employees and students accessing campus for in-person training will adhere to the requirements and measures put in place for Fall 2020 program delivery and follow criteria outlined in the Re-open Saskatchewan Plan.
+All employees and students accessing campus for in-person training will adhere to the requirements and measures put in place for Spring/Summer 2021 program delivery and follow criteria outlined in the Re-open Saskatchewan Plan.

 Prior to arriving on campus